How to Ramp Up Your Real Estate Negotiating Skills

 On the front end, they’ll help you lock down more listings and bring in more clients.
 And down the funnel, they’ll ensure you get top dollar (and top commissions) once those listings start selling.

-6 ways to improve your negotiating skills
+6 ways to improve your real estate negotiating skills

-1. Take a negotiating course.
+1. Take a real estate negotiating course.

 There are loads of courses you can take in negotiation — both online and in person.
 Some are specifically focused on real estate, while others are more general negotiating classes.
 Either can help advance your career (as could taking both types!)